kwilkins/dnd/west-marches/down-time-actions.md

 OR

 * Add another scholar quorum; +1 action use or use multiple quorums together to recieve more information.
 * Add another d4 to study die option

 ## Temple of Hverra (level 2)
 Spend your time volunteering at the temple.

 Proprietor: Sarah Cope(Human Cleric)

+Features:
+* Will preserve bodies of fallen adventurers.(level 1)

 Downtime options:
 * Roll an Intelligence, Wisdom, or Charisma to gain some knowledge from the clerics or patrons in the temple.(level 0)